 Find out more about: Trophy Tracker

 Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
-Week 10 featured a big-time upset, as Northwestern went into Memorial Stadium and upset previously streaking Nebraska.
+Week 12 saw Michigan State clinch the Legends Division and a spot in the Big Ten title game.
 As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina.

 Find out more about: Power Rankings